joelwiigo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints absolute  path of current directory
+Displays the content list of a directory